comp129/comp55/docs/labs/7-Interface.md

 Know that that it's a merely a collection of methods that one has to implement, which could lead to some great examples of polymorphism.
-This flexibility is what makes interfaces so powerful, and learning how to make them work for you will give you a lot of power when you start your final projects.
+This flexibility is what makes interfaces so powerful, and ***learning how to make interfaces work for you will give you a lot of power*** when you start your final projects.
 To get credit for this lab,
 **you will take three screenshots of the three states, showing your four objects reacting to the three feelings**.